askui/askui/docs/docs/general/06-Tutorials/android-search-in-browser.md

     await aui.type('chrome').exec();

     // We wait for 1500 milliseconds, to make sure that the search result
-    // has been loaded before askui start to look for the search result. await aui.waitFor(1500).exec();
+    // has been loaded before AskUI start to look for the search result. await aui.waitFor(1500).exec();

     // Then click the icon that is above the text 'chrome'